U.S. government shutdown slows flow of data to a trickle

 WASHINGTON A partial shutdown of the U.S. government began to delay the release of data on the world's largest economy on Tuesday, leaving policymakers and investors in a fog.

-From crop yields to unemployment figures, many of the nation's most closely watched data will not be published during the shutdown that began at midnight.
+From crop yields to unemployment figures, many of the nation's most closely watched data will not be published during the shutdown that began at midnight (0400 GMT).

 The Bureau of Labor Statistics, which was scheduled to publish the nation's employment report for September on Friday, said it would not issue anything until government operations resumed.